 The unique topography in Cappadocia is a result of volcanic eruptions and millions of years of erosion.
 The result?
 An otherworldly landscape of “fairy chimneys”, pinnacles and even phallic rocks.
 The “penis rocks” in Cappadocia are a hoot, even if you’re a prude, and can be seen in the appropriately named “Love Valley” or Pasabag (“Monks Valley”).
 Don’t miss the 3 Sisters or Devrent Valley, AKA “Imagination Valley” for all of the animal-shaped rock formations, including one that looks like a camel!
 It’s one of the weirdest and most wonderful places to visit in Cappadocia.

 It’s important not to touch any of these rock formations – the region is already prone to erosion, and as tourism to Cappadocia grows as does the increased foot and vehicle traffic on already vulnerable terrain, not to mention more trash!

 7. Visit the underrated Zelve Open Air Museum

 Most people have heard of Goreme Open Air Museum, but not many venture out to the equally incredible (and much less crowded) Zelve Open Air Museum.
-Zelve was once a monastic settlement, and today it’s possible to traverse through the abandoned cave village.
-Entry costs 20 TL or you can use your Museum Pass
+Zelve was once a monastic settlement, and today it’s possible to traverse through the abandoned cave village – don’t skip Zelve as it’s one of the lesser-known Cappadocia attractions.
+Entry costs 20 TL or you can use your Museum Pass.